tomheaton/mcjty-website/docs/mods/control-mods/control-mods-16.md

 ### Effects

 With effects, you can specify an additional `timeout` keyword in the rule.
 This represents the number of ticks that will be waited before testing the rule again.
 Keep in mind that some of these rules can be expensive so using a higher timeout will make the rule fire less frequently.

 Then there are a number of actions:

 * `explosion`: this is a string as follows: `<strength>,<flaming>,<smoking>`.
-For example '10,true,true' and it will cause an explosion with the given strength
+For example `10,true,true` and it will cause an explosion with the given strength
-* `setblock`: this is a json with a block description to place: { 'block': 'minecraft:chest', 'properties': { 'name': 'facing', 'value': 'west' } }
+* `setblock`: this is a JSON with a block description to place: `{ 'block': 'minecraft:chest', 'properties': { 'name': 'facing', 'value': 'west' } }`
 * `give`: this is either a single string or a list of strings.
 Every string represents a possible item that the player will get.
 You can also specify a weight with this by adding `<number>=` in front of the string.
-Like this: "1=minecraft:diamond_sword", "2=minecraft:iron_sword"
+Like this: `1=minecraft:diamond_sword`, `2=minecraft:iron_sword`
 * `drop`: this is either a single string or a list of strings.
 Every string represents a possible item that will be dropped.
 You can also specify a weight with this by adding `<number>=` in front of the string.
-Like this: "1=minecraft:diamond_sword", "2=minecraft:iron_sword"
+Like this: `1=minecraft:diamond_sword`, `2=minecraft:iron_sword`
 * `potion`: this is either a single string or a list of strings.
 Every string represents a potion effect which is indicated like this: `<potion>,<duration>,<amplifier>`.
-For example "minecraft:invisibility,10,1"
+For example `minecraft:invisibility,10,1`
 * `fire`: this is an integer representing the number of seconds that the player should be put on fire
 * `clear`: clear all potion effects
 * `message`: give a message to the player
 * `damage`: this is a string with a damage source name followed by an amount of damage.
-For example "fall=1.0" which would give 1.0 fall damage.
+For example `fall=1.0` which would give `1.0` fall damage.
 All vanilla damage sources are supported (like 'inFire', 'lightningBolt', 'lava', 'cramming', outOfWorld', 'magic', ...)
-* `setstate`: if EnigmaScript is present this can be used to set a state with a string like this "state=value"
+* `setstate`: if EnigmaScript is present this can be used to set a state with a string like this `state=value`
-* `setpstate`: if EnigmaScript is present this can be used to set a player state with a string like this "state=value"
+* `setpstate`: if EnigmaScript is present this can be used to set a player state with a string like this `state=value`

 ### Break and Place